 How Air Tubs Work

+Does An Air Jetted Tub Feel Cold?
 Often it is said that air tubs can feel cold, or cool down quickly.
 The air blown through the tub is warm, but it can feel cool on the skin.
 Let's say you are working outside and you are hot and a bit sweaty.
 A breeze blows by and even though the breeze is the same temperature as the surrounding air, it gives you the chills.
 Air on hot, wet skin can cause chilly sensation.
 Some people are more prone to this than others.
 If this sensation effects you, an air tub can still be for you - look for a perimeter air system (see air jet location below).

-Until recently a in-line heater to maintain water temperature was only an option on a whirlpool.
+Until recently an in-line heater to maintain water temperature was only an option on a whirlpool.
 Now MTI, Hydro Systems and Hydro Massage offer a 2nd system that includes a pump/heater to keep the temperature consistent.
 It re-circulates water, like a whirlpool but instead of white water rapid speed, more like a slow running creek.
 As the water is taken from the bath it runs through an in-line heater, then once heated, back into the bath.
-This heater will keep the temperature of the water with in 1 to 2 degrees of what the bath water was poured at, for as long as the bath is on.
+This heater will keep the temperature of the water within 1 to 2 degrees of what the bath water was poured at, for as long as the bath is on.
 There are two suction covers - one to pull water out of the bath - the other to put the water back in.
 This system does take a separate GFCI electrical connection

 Not all tub companies put there air jets in the same location.
 Some are perimeter systems (just above the tub floor, around the sides of the bathtub), some are across the bottom and some include jets on the back.
 Some offer a option of perimeter or bottom, some have all.
 With a perimeter system the air blows horizontally in to the bath.
 It pushes the water at the bather, the air not hitting the skin directly.
 When the system is on the bottom, air comes up directly under the bather, bubbles hitting the skin, giving a more vigorous massage.
-The technical sheet for the bathtub will give more information on air location.
+The technical sheet for the bath will give more information on air location.

 Perimeter Air Jets